Home | Wildfires | Contact Info

 10,000 ELMFIRE simulations were generated with real-world fuel model data for the purposes of training and evaluating the model's ability to generalize to unseen fuels and topography.
 The training set was generated from a region spanning parts of eastern California and western Nevada, USA, while the test set was generated from a region of western and northern California.

-Work is ongoing to publish the datasets used for this project to a public repository for further use.
+Work is ongoing to publish the datasets used for this project to a public repository.

 Ignition Areas for Real-World Fuel Model Dataset